 But maybe your sex life is fine with your partner, but you're missing the seduction thrill.
-That means that your sense of self isn't what it needs to be, and here too you have to ask if you are not doing enough or if your partner is not doing what you need — or both.
+That means that your sense of self isn't what it needs to be and here, too, you have to ask if you're not doing enough or if your partner is not doing what you need — or both.
 Feeling the need to seduce should be a wake-up call that you're not getting the ego satisfaction that's necessary from the other areas of your life.
 You should probably try to work on those before you go and cheat on the partner you love.